Genetically modified organisms authorisation guidance

 Register of authorised GMOs

-The register provides information on the GMOs authorised for import and use in GM food and feed in Great Britain.
+The register provides information on the GMOs authorised for import and use in GMO food and feed in GB.

 New authorisations